fekelley4/KelleyLiddle_ENV872_EDA_FinalProject/README.md

 # KelleyLiddle_ENV872_EDA_FinalProject
 EDA Fall 2023 final project for Fiona Kelley &amp; David Liddle.

+## Summary

+This repository contains the downloaded Spawning Ground Survey (SGS) database obtained from the Washington Department of Fish and Wildlife (WDFW).
+The dataset was analyzed to determine general population trends in Sockeye, Chinook, and Coho salmon.
+The effect of seasonality and water temperature on salmon abundance and reproduction was also analyzed to determine any potential correlation.

+## Investigators

+David Liddle
+Fiona Kelley

+## Keywords

+Salmon, Chinook, Coho, Sockeye, Trend, Seasonality, Water Temperature, Reproduction, Population

+## Database Information

+All data was sourced from the WDFW via the State of Washington data website and downloaded on 11/29/2023.
+The data was wrangled and processed by the investigators and written into the Processed Data folder in the repository.

+## Folder structure, file formats, and naming conventions

+The folders in this repository are labeled as Output, Code, Data/Raw, and Data/Processed.
+All data files are meticulously downloaded or processed and are uniformly formatted in CSV.
+Our code is organized into both .Rmd files and .R files.
+The initial wrangled file was named salmon_data with additional suffixes to indicate its status as raw or processed, how it was processed, and which species was subsetted if relevant.

+## Metadata

+Raw Data:

+1. WDFW-SGS_20231022.csv

 | Column Name                     | Description                                                                                                       | Data Type          | Units                  |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------|--------------------|------------------------|